mbmcmullen27/linux/README.md

     ConditionPathIsDirectory=p   |  True if _p_ is a directory
     ConditionFileNotEmpty=p      |  True if _p_ is a file and it's not zero-length
     - if you activate a unit that has a conditional dependency and some unit dependencies, systemd attempts to activate those unit dependencies regardless of wheteher the condition is true or false

+#### System V init
+- uncommon in most modern distros
+- (160) The mechanism that System V init uses to run the init.d scripts has found its way into many Linux systems, regardlesss of whether they use System V init.
+    - `run-parts --help`
+    - can be used to run all scripts in a file that match a regex pattern